braoult/advent-of-code/2021/day11/README.txt

 After 100 steps, there have been a total of 1656 flashes.

 Given the starting energy levels of the dumbo octopuses in your cavern, simulate 100 steps.
 How many total flashes are there after 100 steps?

+Your puzzle answer was 1739.

+The first half of this puzzle is complete!
+It provides one gold star: *